amitshomer/Local_samplenet/README.md

 ```
 python test_localsamplenet.py -modelnet 30 -num_out_points 32 -npatches 32 -n_sper_patch 32
 ```

-For additional configurations where it possible to train and evalute the model,  More information about the Arguments as: one_feture_vec, one_mlp_feture and reduce_to_8 are additional configurations where it possible to train and evalute the model.
-More information about this can be found in our <a href="https://github.com/amitshomer/Local_samplenet/blob/master/docs/LocalSampleNet_Book_v3.pdf">Project Book</a>
+Additional configurations where you may to train and evalute the model as reflected in the code arguments as: one_feture_vec, one_mlp_feture and reduce_to_8 (default not in use) can be found in our <a href="https://github.com/amitshomer/Local_samplenet/blob/master/docs/LocalSampleNet_Book_v3.pdf">Project Book</a>

 ## Acknowledgment